k-tech-italy/django-temp-permissions/CONTRIBUTING.md

     ```bash
     cp .envrc.example .envrc
     ```
 * Create a virtual environment for the project using uv.
-Make sure you use the earliest supported Python version:
+Make sure you use the earliest supported Python version (Hint check on tox.ini):
     ```bash
-    uv venv create --python 3.9
+    uv venv create --python 3.10

     # if you're not using direnv, you need to manually activate the virtual environment
     source .venv/bin/activate